MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

 ### 1.3.
 Acceptance Criteria

-*Code:* five alphanumeric characters.
+*AC1*: the code shouldn't have more than five alphanumeric characters.
-*Description:* a string with no more than 15 characters.
+*AC2*: the description of the test type should be a string with no more than 15 characters.
-*Collection Method:* a string with no more than 20 characters.
+*AC3*: the collection method's description should be a string with no more than 20 characters.

 ### 1.4.
 Found out Dependencies